-I know this recommendation sounds like a contradiction of the previous data tagging best practice listed.
-But tags can lose their significance if you fall prey to tempting to get so carried away with applying tags that they lose their significance.
+I know this recommendation sounds like a contradiction of the previous data tagging best practice.
+But tags can lose their significance if you fall prey to getting too carried away with applying tags.
 Frequency distribution analysis of tag values, both individually and in various combinations, can help prune extraneous tags for optimal efficiency.
 This analysis may also help further standardize the tags by revealing that a frequently used combination of tags should be available as an additional standard tag value.
 That is sometimes better suited than assigning multiple, individual tags.

 Re-evaluate tags over time

 It’s important to remember that business terminology and business context rarely stay static.
 While many tags remain applicable for a long time, don’t assume they will always stay that way.
 Plus, if tagging doesn't consistently deliver the benefits described above, then investigate why.
 You may find that you need to re-standardize and re-apply your existing tags.